bj600800/qProtein/README.md

-# qProtein: Leveraging evolutionary analysis of protein structures to explore the relationship between structure and function.
+# qProtein：Exploring physical interaction features of protein thermostability based on structural proteomics

 **A platform for automated structural proteomics analysis.**